Category Archives: Journal Entries

 The city started life as a military outpost long ago, and then kind of grew into this industrialized complex.
 With all the forges and smelters and refineries belting out smoke so thick you can taste the air, it kinda feels like what Diamond Lake will become once it grows up.
 Only with more siege engines.
 I’d say something trite like, “I’ve never seen so many siege engines in one place”, but until recently I’d never seen any, so that kind of rings hollow.

 As for the ocean…I don’t even know how to begin to describe it.
 It’s majestic.
 It makes me feel small and inconsequential.
-It’s also terrifyingly large.
+It’s also terrifyingly huge.
 There’s just…nothing there but water as far as you can see.

 I could watch it for hours.